Saadzoi Law

 That is why we will do what it takes to help get your probation sentence reduced.
 We want you to succeed in life and we know you can, but if you constantly are worried about being sent back to prison and you don’t have the same rights as everyone else, it makes it more of a challenge.

-The Law Offices of Wana Saadzoi, Esquire LLC works with our clients to fully understand their case and file the motions and petitions needed and for the best chance of court approval.
+Saadzoi Law works with our clients to fully understand their case and file the motions and petitions needed and for the best chance of court approval.

-If you are facing new charges or are in violation of parole / probation, The Law Offices of Wana Saadzoi, Esquire LLC can help you get your detainer lifted and prepare for the detainer hearing.
+If you are facing new charges or are in violation of parole / probation, Saadzoi Law can help you get your detainer lifted and prepare for the detainer hearing.
 There are many options that judges may consider in lieu of more jail time, including drug treatment programs and house arrest.
 An aggressive and convincing attorney can help the judge lean in your favor.

 If you or your loved one is wondering about options to have your parole or probation shortened, please contact Pennsylvania Criminal Attorney Wana Saadzoi.
 She is experienced and aggressive when it comes to fighting for your rights and freedom.